Pay your bills directly in Crypto.

 “What about refunds?”

-Refunds use the same channel — a crypto refund sends value back to the payer’s wallet.
+Refunds use the same channel as a crypto refund sends value back to the payer’s wallet.
 Reconciliation needs to track original references to avoid mistakes.

 “How widespread is acceptance?”